Habits are hard to break, even those learned as babies. Patience and consistency can help redirect a child’s biting and behavior.

 Biting, gnawing, and mouthing are fairly common behaviors for babies and toddlers.
-Babies naturally explore their environment with their mouths (while working on bite coordination) and toddlers struggle to get out of the habit.
+Babies naturally explore their environment with their mouths (while working on bite coordination), and toddlers struggle to get out of the habit.
 But as kids enter preschool, the ones that still use their mouth for activities beyond talking and eating start to get in trouble.
 Still, many treat the world like a private buffet.
 What can parents do to discourage this behavior?

-And, yes, kids are still teething at that age; second- or third-year molars are real and just as aggravating to preschoolers as they are to babies.
+Second- or third-year molars are real and just as aggravating to preschoolers as they are to babies.
 But chewing on toys, TV remotes, and other preschoolers are not reasonable methods of relief.
 There are sensory chew toys for older children available, but keeping them clean and available to a child who needs them can be tricky.

 Each time a toy is introduced or reintroduced, it’s important to remind the kid that toys don’t go in their mouth.
 Parents need to model what appropriate play looks like and praise the child when they play that way.
 That can help redirect the attention and behavior of a three-year-old with some sore gums, but what about the three-year-old chewing on toys because it means mom or dad pays more attention to them?
 Well, in that case, sit down and play.